fatmage/gbc/README.md

 ## Roadmap:

- - TODO: implement KEY1 register, look through cgb_mode, speed etc fields in state
+ - TODO: implement KEY1 register, look through unused fields in state

  - intialisation - read cartridge header, check which mbc, set rom and ram in State to the corresponding mbc one nad then read the code to rom